Last Updated: Tuesday, December 03, 2024.

 A QROPS is an international pension scheme for expat UK pension holders who wish to remove their pension from the UK.
 These plans are registered with HMRC and have to follow certain rules.
 They offer potential tax benefits and freedom from the UK pensions regime.

-So, fast forwarding to 2020 - here are the main points to consider when contemplating a potential transfer of your UK pension.
+So, fast forwarding to the modern era - here are the main points to consider when contemplating a potential transfer of your UK pension.

-QROPS providers in Europe are usually in Malta because they should be inside the European Economic Area (EEA) - which of course includes Spain.
-A transfer where the QROPS trustees are outside of this zone and/or the scheme member resides outside of this zone will likely carry a 25% transfer charge to HMRC.
+QROPS providers in Europe are usually in Malta as this is inside the European Economic Area (EEA) - a now defunct requirement to avoid the overseas transfer charge (OTC) if you also lived in an EEA country.
+Previously a transfer where the QROPS trustees were outside of this zone and/or the scheme member resided outside of this zone there would likely be a 25% transfer charge to HMRC.
+Now all transfers are subject the OTC unless the scheme member lives in the same COUNTRY as the QROPS provider.

 In the past there were QROPS providers in New Zealand, Australia and The Channel Islands among other places.
-The main locations are now Malta, Gibraltar and the Isle of Man.
+The main locations are now Malta and Gibraltar.

 a) Malta has a strongly regulated and advanced financial services sector with all the main QROPS providers operating from there.